TooManyJohns/RNP/README.md

 Make sure you have a running iPhone emulator concurrently running alongside it, or it won't be able connect to the development server.
 (I'll keep enhancing this guide as I further into the project, early stages I'm mostly trying to get as much done as possible)

 $ react-native run-ios

+**To Run on Android**

+I am using Android Studio to run this project, this can be done on either Mac or Windows (tested on both platforms) on it's latest version as Android Studio can be downloaded on either or here: https://developer.android.com/studio/install

+Download dependencies in ../RNProject

+$ npm install

+Start bundling Server in ../RNProject

+$ yarn start (may need to run yarn install)

+Should be noted Android is currently in the middle of having it's own UI and UX, so features may not run as consistent on there as iOS, but will be when the app has a release.